UKCloud/documentation/articles/vmware/vmw-how-ves-report-usage-3.md

 ## Related articles

-If you upgrade any of your VLS-licensed VMware products, you must request new licences before upgrading.
+If you upgrade any of your VMware Extended Support licensed VMware products, you must request new licences before upgrading.
 For more information, see [*How to request a new VLS license*](vmw-how-vls-request-licence.md).

 ## Feedback